-This course covers the laws of marriage and divorce.
+This course covers the laws of marriage.
 With a view to practical rabbinic applications, it surveys the essential rules and regulations that traditionally govern Jewish marriage ceremony and divorces.
-Having laid the groundwork for classical concepts and practices, the course considers present-day innovations, the challenges they pose and the opportunities that they provide.
+Having laid the groundwork for classical concepts and practices, the course culminates with considering contemporary adaptations and innovations, and brings them in conversation with the classical material.
+Students in Section 1 arrive with introductory-level familiarity with the Tur & Shulhan Arukh; this course will firm our foundations in navigating classical halakhic literature.